 Can skis make that much difference?
 You bet they can.
-This is just one example of what can happen to thousands, no millions of skiers every year.
+This is just one example of what can happen to thousands of skiers every year.
 For most people the most important bit of their equipment, the bit that connects them to the mountain is left in the hands of someone they don’t know and someone they have no knowledge about.

 MAKING THE CHOICE

 For most people going on their annual ski holiday the choice of skis is left to the person that meets them at the airport and accompanies them on the bus on the way to the ski resort.
 He / she moves around the bus selling ski hire on the way to the resort.
-The choice of skis is often decided at that moment, with no knowledge of the type of ski, the quality of the ski, the shop or the person who is going to fit the skis.
-It’s complete chance and the decision is often based on cost with no knowledge of how much effect getting the right equipment can have on the outcome of the skiing holiday.
+The choice of skis is often decided at that moment, with no knowledge of the type of ski, the quality of the ski, the servicing, the shop or the person who is going to fit the skis.
+Sometimes skis are booked in advance over the internet to save a bit on cost or insure they have skis reserved.
+It’s complete chance and the decision is often based on cost with no knowledge of how much effect getting the right, well maintained equipment can have on the outcome of the skiing holiday.
 An average ski holiday can cost upwards of £1,000 so saving 20 or so euros on ski hire is a big price to pay if the skis could ruin your holiday.

 That was one experience and luckily I could recognize straight away the problem and rectify it.
 But how many skiers experience this every winter and are unable to recognize the problem.
 Skiers that continue to struggle with their skiing for some reason and just put it down to poor technique?